suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 use of payload encryption.
 This document enhances the architecture to support encryption.

-{{arch-fig}} shows the distribution system, which represents the firmware server and the device management infrastructure.
+{{arch-fig}} shows the distribution system, which represents a file server and the device management infrastructure.

 To apply encryption the sender (author) needs to know the recipient (device).